TonySchneider/english_telebot/README.md

 English Telebot
 ================

-This is a simple Telegram bot that provides English language practice exercises for learners.
-It can be used to improve grammar, vocabulary, and reading comprehension skills.
+English Telebot is a Telegram bot created by Tony Schneider that provides English language practice exercises for learners.
+The bot offers various types of exercises, including multiple choice, fill-in-the-blank, and true/false questions.

+One of the main features of English Telebot is its ability to provide immediate feedback on users' answers, allowing for quick and effective learning.
+The bot also has a database of questions and answers that can be easily updated and personalized progress tracking for each user.

+English Telebot is written in Python and uses the Telegram Bot API to interact with users.
+The instructions for installation and usage are provided in the repository, along with the requirements for running the bot.

 Features
 --------